ShFsn/an24b/README.md

 - SPU-7 Communication device:
   - Located at all four workplaces; what and who you listen to on your headphones, who you speak to on your mic (workplace specific)
-  - "General"-volume knob adjusts volume of selected "SPU" (=Intercomm) or "Radio" (=selected source) mode
+  - "General"-volume knob adjusts volume of SELECTED "SPU"- (=Intercomm) or "Radio"- (=selected source) mode
-  - "Listen"-volume knob adjusts volume of NOT selected "SPU" or "Radio" mode
+  - "Listen"-volume knob adjusts volume of NOT selected "SPU"- or "Radio"-mode
   - set desired source on central knob:
     - "UKR" and "DR": R-802 I* and R-802 II*; VHF
     - "SR" and "KR": US-8k*, R-836*; HF/VHF
-    - "RK1" and "RK2": Radiocompass ARK-11 I*, Radiocompass ARK-11 II*/RSBN; "ADF"
+    - "RK1" and "RK2": Radiocompass ARK-11 I*, Radiocompass ARK-11 II*/RSBN
 * Current configuration

 - R-802 VHF